 Dr. Danielle’s car accident caused serious injuries and headaches.
 The pain forced her to leave school for a semester.
 The silver lining is that it helped her to choose her career.
 Thanks to the care she received from her chiropractor (who encouraged her to attend Palmer College of Chiropractic), she was able to return to USF the next semester and complete her bachelor’s degree.
 She went on to graduate in 2014 from Palmer College of Chiropractic in Port Orange Florida.

 This is why Dr. Danielle makes it a point to create a soothing, nurturing office environment at Advanced Wellness Solutions.
 She’s had first-hand experience and understands the intense feelings that are very common—and very real – when recovering from an auto accident.
-It’s why her office has not one but two “office dogs.”
-Wanda and William both seem to know when patients need emotional support.
-However, they’re kept confined behind a glass door into the front desk in case patients are afraid of dogs.
+It’s why her office has an “office dog.”
+William seems to know when patients need emotional support.
+However, he’s kept confined behind a glass door into the front desk area.

 The doctor you choose makes a difference.
-If you or someone you know has been in a car accident, call 855-509-5400 to make an appointment with Dr. Danielle Hurd, DC.
+If you or someone you know has been in a car accident, call 855-509-5400 to make an appointment with Advanced Wellness Solutions.

 Florida has a reputation for “bad” and “aggressive” drivers.
 For those who live or work in Stuart, Florida, if you haven’t been in a car accident recently, you probably know someone who has.
 Just because we live in paradise doesn’t mean life here is perfect – or predictable.
 Being an accident is scary and confusing.
 That’s why we’ve created this checklist to help you know what to do after an accident in Stuart, Florida.